tern-tools/tern/docs/navigating-the-code.md

 - Each class is in its own file.
 - Utils are organized based on what they operate on.
 - Subroutines that require the use of modules from all over the project live in high level files like `common.py` and `docker_helpers.py`
+-Consistency check!
+Please do not actually merge this commit